 The values that animate us come from the Gospel and from the teaching of the Catholic Church.

 Our commitment projects us towards the dream of a different world.
-We cannot change the world from today to tomorrow, but we can begin by changing working, family and social relationships with our neighbors.
+We cannot change the world from today to tomorrow, but we can begin by changing the working, family and social relationships with our neighbors.

 Man and His Needs

-The Church teaches us that man is one "Incarnate spirit destined for Eternal Life" : everyone is destined for salvation , and therefore able to follow the Gospel as a rule of life .
-The Gospel is not only feasible, but represents the privileged way to full realization.
+The Church teaches us that man is one "Incarnate spirit destined for Eternal Life" : everyone is destined for salvation , and therefore capable of following the Gospel as a rule of life .
+The Gospel is not only practicable, but it represents the privileged path for full realization.

 Over the years, the Church has provided us with important confirmations of this vision.
-For example, in the encyclical Populorum Progressio of March 26, 1967, Paul VI states that human nature contains in itself an aspiration to higher values such as love, friendship, prayer and contemplation.
-In the Message to the Peoples of Asia, pronounced by Paul VI himself in Manila, November 29, 1970, he spoke of an "integral humanism", inviting precisely to look at man not as a purely material being, but as a complex being, which aspires to the realization of higher values.
+For example, in the encyclical Populorum Progressio of March 26, 1967, Paul VI affirms that human nature contains in itself an aspiration for higher values such as love, friendship, prayer and contemplation.
+In the Message to the Peoples of Asia, pronounced by Paul VI himself in Manila, on November 29, 1970, he spoke of an "integral humanism", inviting precisely to look at man not as a purely material being, but as a complex being, which aspires to the realization of higher values.

-If it is true that we are all children of the same Father, we cannot remain indifferent to the needs of our brother: his destiny depends on each one of us.
+If it is true that we are all children of the same Father, we cannot remain indifferent to the needs of the brother: his destiny depends on each one of us.
 Fraternity is the mutual will to love each other, sharing the same fate.
 Seen in this way, fraternity becomes the most lasting and effective remedy for poverty.